marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.1.0 =
+*Release Date - 4th October, 2015*

+* Added support for check of embedded image.
+* Some improvements and bug fixes in the backend service.
+* Implemented a simple template engine.
+* Implemented 15 seconds timeout for connection establishment.

 = 1.0.4 =
 *Release Date - 27th September, 2015*